pytorch/tutorials/intermediate_source/TP_tutorial.rst

 Conclusion
 ----------
 This tutorial demonstrates how to train a large Transformer-like model across hundreds to thousands of GPUs using Tensor Parallel in combination with Fully Sharded Data Parallel.
-It explains how to apply Tensor Parallel to different parts of the model, with no code changes to the model itself.
+It explains how to apply Tensor Parallel to different parts of the model, with **no code changes** to the model itself.
 Tensor Parallel is a efficient model parallelism technique for large scale training.

-To see the complete end to end code example explained in this tutorial, please refer to the `tensor parallel examples <https://github.com/pytorch/examples/blob/main/distributed/tensor_parallelism/fsdp_tp_example.py>`__ in the pytorch/examples repository.
+To see the complete end to end code example explained in this tutorial, please refer to the `Tensor Parallel examples <https://github.com/pytorch/examples/blob/main/distributed/tensor_parallelism/fsdp_tp_example.py>`__ in the pytorch/examples repository.